Jaxydog/Lodestone/docs/CONTRIBUTING.md

 ## Project Licensing and Copyright Notices

-Due to this project's chosen license, all submitted content falls under the [GNU Affero General Public License version 3 or later](../LICENSE).
+Due to this project's chosen license, all submitted content falls under the [GNU Lesser General Public License version 3 or later](../LICENSE).
 If you wish to submit content under another license, please contact me directly beforehand.

 It is also important that, when creating new file with an applicable content type, they should have a license disclaimer